echille/echille.github.io/CommunityEngagement.md

 #### Volunteering at Mystic Aquarium and Biomes Marine Biology Center:
 In these hubs of aquatic information, I was able to introduce visitors to local and exotic marine life through feeding demonstrations, touch tanks, short speeches, and one-on-one dialogue.
 I felt that by sharing with others my knowledge of, and wonder for the marine world that they might become more conscious of their environmental footprint.
 #### “Something Fishy at the Market”:
-For my Girl Scout Gold Award project, “Something Fishy at the Market," I worked closely with the director of Biomes Marine Biology Center, to develop a curriculum for home-schooled students to learn about sustainable seafood.
-In addition to this curriculum, I also created a [blog](https://erinburr124.wixsite.com/something-fishy) that covered topics such as bioaccumulation, mercury poisoning, and apps to help people identify sustainable seafood.
+For my Girl Scout Gold Award project, “Something Fishy at the Market," I worked closely with the director of Biomes Marine Biology Center, to develop a [curriculum](https://erinburr124.wixsite.com/something-fishy/post/become-an-ocean-protector-ocean-sustainability-curriculum-for-3rd-5th-grade-classrooms) as a guide for educators to address sustainable seafood in the classroom.
+In addition to this curriculum, I also created a [blog](https://erinburr124.wixsite.com/something-fishy) that covered topics such as bioaccumulation, mercury poisoning, and apps to help people identify sustainable seafood, and developed media for Biomes Marine Biology Center centered around fishery sustainability.

-<iframe width="729" height="409" src="https://erinburr124.wixsite.com/something-fishy/post/become-an-ocean-protector-ocean-sustainability-curriculum-for-3rd-5th-grade-classrooms"></iframe>

 ---